Vyshnav644/NASA-Predictive-Maintenance/README.md

 # ✈️ NASA Predictive Maintenance using Random Forest Regression

-## 📌 Project Overview

-This project predicts the **Remaining Useful Life (RUL)** of aircraft engines using the **NASA CMAPSS Turbofan Engine Degradation Simulation Dataset**.
-The objective is to estimate how many operational cycles remain before an engine reaches failure, enabling predictive maintenance and reducing unexpected downtime.
+Predicting the **Remaining Useful Life (RUL)** of aircraft engines using the **NASA CMAPSS Turbofan Engine Degradation Dataset (FD001)** and **Random Forest Regression**.

-A **Random Forest Regressor** was trained and optimized using feature importance analysis, manual hyperparameter tuning, and GridSearchCV.

 ---

-## 🎯 Problem Statement

-Traditional maintenance schedules often replace components either too early or after failure.
-Predictive Maintenance aims to estimate the remaining lifespan of equipment so maintenance can be scheduled at the optimal time.
+# 📖 Project Overview

+Predictive Maintenance uses historical sensor measurements to estimate how many operational cycles remain before an aircraft engine reaches failure.

-This project focuses on predicting the Remaining Useful Life (RUL) of aircraft engines using historical sensor measurements.
+This project develops a complete Machine Learning pipeline that predicts the **Remaining Useful Life (RUL)** of aircraft engines using the NASA CMAPSS dataset.

+The project covers the complete ML workflow, including:

+- Data Exploration
+- Data Preprocessing
+- Feature Engineering
+- Random Forest Regression
+- Feature Importance Analysis
+- Feature Selection
+- Hyperparameter Tuning
+- GridSearchCV
+- Model Evaluation

 ---

+# 🎯 Objective

+Build a Machine Learning model capable of predicting the Remaining Useful Life (RUL) of aircraft engines to support predictive maintenance and reduce unexpected failures.

+---

-## 📂 Dataset
+# 📂 Dataset

-- **Dataset:** NASA CMAPSS Turbofan Engine Degradation Dataset
+**Dataset:** NASA CMAPSS Turbofan Engine Degradation Simulation Dataset

-- **Subset Used:** FD001
+**Subset Used:** FD001
-- **Target Variable:** Remaining Useful Life (RUL)

 The dataset contains:

 - Engine ID
 - Cycle Number
 - Operational Settings
-- Multiple Sensor Measurements
+- Sensor Measurements
+- Remaining Useful Life (RUL)

+> **Note:** The dataset is publicly available from NASA and is not included in this repository.

 ---

-## 🛠 Technologies Used
+# 🛠 Technologies Used

 - Python
 - Pandas